Zilnik/chickensoup/README.md

 Chicken Soup for the Disgruntled Developer
 ===========

-The podcast to be, aiming to happiefy developers on a monthly basis.
+The podcast to be, aiming to happify developers on a monthly basis.
 For now, this repository hosts the mission statement and the web site.